-Sylvie Matherat became a member of Deutsche Bank’s Management Board on November 1, 2015.
-She is the bank’s Chief Regulatory Officer in charge of Regulation, Compliance and Anti-Financial Crime.
+Sylvie Matherat became a member of Deutsche Bank’s Management Board in 2015.
+She is the bank’s Chief Regulatory Officer in charge of regulation, compliance and anti-financial crime.
 She joined Deutsche Bank in 2014 as Global Head of Government & Regulatory Affairs.

-Ms Woodman joined Morgan Stanley in 2002 as a lawyer specializing in Banking and Derivatives for Global Capital Markets and Investment Banking in EMEA between 2006 and 2009.
-She was previously a lawyer with Clifford Chance in London and New York between 1993 and 2000.
+Additionally, she was appointed a non-executive director of Euroclear plc and Euroclear SA/NV in 2011.
+After joining Morgan Stanley in 2002, Ms Woodman specialised in banking and derivatives for Global Capital Markets and Investment Banking in EMEA until 2009.
+Prior to this, she was a lawyer with Clifford Chance in London and New York between 1993 and 2000.

 Dame Colette Bowe

 Dame Colette Bowe has worked in the City, in regulation and in Whitehall.
 She is Chairman of the Banking Standards Board (BSB) and also Chairman of the Associated Board of the Royal Schools of Music.
 She serves on the boards of the UK Statistics Authority, the Nuffield Foundation and the Department for Transport.
-She is a Visiting Fellow of Nuffield College, Oxford.
-She has been chairman of Electra Private Equity plc and of Ofcom.
+She is a visiting fellow of Nuffield College, Oxford University.
+She has been Chairman of Electra Private Equity plc and of Ofcom.
 She has also served on the boards of Morgan Stanley International, Axa Investment Managers, Goldfish Bank, the Yorkshire Building Society, London and Continental Railways and Thames Water Utilities.
-She was the founding chairman of the telecoms Ombudsman Service and of the Ofcom Consumer Panel, and chaired the Council of Queen Mary, University of London.
-She has a BSc, MSc and PhD in economics from the University of London (Queen Mary and LSE).
+She was the Founding Chairman of the telecoms Ombudsman Service and of the Ofcom Consumer Panel, and chaired the Council of Queen Mary, University of London.
+She has a BSc, MSc and PhD in Economics from the University of London (Queen Mary and LSE).

 Ignazio Angeloni is a member of the Supervisory Board of the ECB.
 Since February 2017 he has also been a non-voting member of the Single Resolution Board.
 Previous roles have included Director of Monetary and Financial Research at the Bank of Italy; Deputy Director General of Research at the European Central Bank; Director for International Financial Relations at the Ministry of Economy and Finance of Italy and Director General for Financial Stability at the ECB.
 A former Fellow of Bruegel, he has taught at various universities and is the author of books and articles in leading international economic journals.
 Mr Angeloni holds a degree from Bocconi and a PhD in Economics from the University of Pennsylvania.